st-matskevich/audio-guide-bot/README.md

 In case of [production deployment](#production-deployment), S3 management is available from [GCP Project Console](https://console.cloud.google.com), but for DB management you need to setup an instance of [pgAdmin](https://github.com/pgadmin-org/pgadmin4) with [cloud-sql-proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) to connect to your Cloud SQL instance.
 Instructions are available in [/admin](/admin).

 To create an object in the Guide Bot you need:
-- Prepare the data
+1. Prepare the data
     - **Title**: string which will be displayed as a title of the object.
 It must not exceed 64 characters
     - **Code**: string that will be encoded in a QR code to access your object
     - **Cover**: image file that will be displayed while listening to the Guide.
 It can be any size but will be cropped to 1:1 proportions to fit in the UI.
 Also, keep in mind that a large size slows down the loading of the object.
     - **Audio**: audio file which which will be played when viewing the object.
 It can be any size, but keep in mind that a large size slows down the loading of the object.
-- Upload **Cover** and **Audio** to S3 bucket using S3 management tool and save paths to the uploaded files.
+0. Upload **Cover** and **Audio** to S3 bucket using S3 management tool and save paths to the uploaded files.
-- Connect to the DB and create a new row in the `objects` table using DB management tool
+0. Connect to the DB and create a new row in the `objects` table using DB management tool
     - Set `code` to the value of  **Code**
     - Set `title` to the value of  **Title**
     - Set `cover` to the path of the uploaded file **Cover**
     - Set `audio` to the path of the uploaded file **Audio**
-- Encode **Code** to the QR Code to access your object from the Guide Bot
+0. Encode **Code** to the QR Code to access your object from the Guide Bot

+For testing purposes you also can use files from [/admin/test-data](/admin/test-data).

 ## Project structure
 - Project root directory - contains files for [local environment](#local-environment)
   - [docker-compose.yml](docker-compose.yml) - docker-compose file to setup  [local environment](#local-environment)
   - [proxy.template](proxy.template) - nginx config template to route ngrok domain to API and UI containers
-- [api](/api/) - contains files for the bot backend written in Go
+- [api](/api) - contains files for the bot backend written in Go, check the [README](/api) file for details
-  - [Dockerfile](/api/Dockerfile) - docker file for the API service image
-  - Other files - minimal Go package layout with HTTP endpoint to handle [Telegram Bot API](https://core.telegram.org/bots/api) calls
-- [ui](/ui/) - contains files for the mini app UI written in JS with React
+- [ui](/ui) - contains files for the mini app UI written in JS with React, check the [README](/ui) file for details
-  - [dev.dockerfile](/ui/dev.dockerfile) - docker file for the [local environment](#local-environment) to track code changes and updated served UI bundle
-  - [prod.dockerfile](/ui/prod.dockerfile) - docker file for the [production deployment](#production-deployment) to bundle UI and serve via nginx
-  - [nginx.template](/ui/nginx.template) - nginx config template for production UI service image
+- [admin](/admin) - contains files for production administration environment, check the [README](/admin) file for details
-  - Other files - React template with minimal changes for the integration with Telegram

 ## Built with
 - [Docker](https://www.docker.com/)